Skip to main content

 Congratulations to Dr. Rui Xiao on her Nature publication offering new guidelines to support rigorous and reproducible research using zebrafish, a key model in biomedical science.

-Congratulations to Dr. Mingyao Li on Her Nature Publication, “Spatial Transcriptomics Reveals Human Cortical Layer and Area Specification” Image
+Dr. Mingyao Li’s Nature Publication, “Spatial Transcriptomics Reveals Human Cortical Layer and Area Specification” Image

 Publication

-Congratulations to Dr. Mingyao Li on Her Nature Publication, “Spatial Transcriptomics Reveals Human Cortical Layer and Area Specification”
+Dr. Mingyao Li’s Nature Publication, “Spatial Transcriptomics Reveals Human Cortical Layer and Area Specification”

 May 23, 2025

-Congratulations to Dr. Mingyao Li on her recent publication in Nature, which maps early human brain development using spatial transcriptomics.
+Read about Dr. Mingyao Li's recent publication in Nature, which maps early human brain development using spatial transcriptomics.
 The study reveals that cortical layers and areas are specified earlier than previously thought, offering new insight into how the brain takes shape.

 AIDS Article Authored by Penn Researchers, “Association of HIV status with infections complicating abortion in Botswana” Image